tomrod10/tomrod10/README.md

 <!--
-Instead of Blog Posts, I can add a contributions section with all the open source projects that I've contributed to -->
+Instead of Blog Posts, I can add a contributions section with all the open-source projects that I've contributed to -->